 Health care professionals warn that relapse can occur during a period called self-cure.
 (This also occurs in other illnesses, such as diabetes and arthritis.)
 Usually, such an attempt occurs three to five years after a diagnosis of schizophrenia has been made.
-It is a time when the ill individuals, tired of the disease, decides to take matters into their own hands.
+It is a time when the individuals, tired of the illness, decide to take matters into their own hands.
 They may stop taking prescribed medication, may join a cult, may try to exorcize the illness out of the body, may do strenuous exercise to get rid of it, may consume vast quantities of vitamins or herbal medicines, and so on.

-A relapse is very disappointing, but is common among sufferers of various chronic diseases.
-Whether the ill person goes through a period of carelessness, forgetfulness, or rebelliousness, he/she is simply being human.
-Unfortunately, however, this makes a person with schizophrenia particularly vulnerable to relapse.
+A relapse is very disappointing, but is common among people with various chronic diseases.
+Whether the person goes through a period of carelessness, forgetfulness, or rebelliousness, he/she is simply being human.
+Unfortunately, however, this makes a person with schizophrenia vulnerable to relapse.

 The best way to prevent relapses, and deal with them when they happen, is to plan ahead by developing strategies both for avoidance and occurrence.
-Discuss these plans with the ill individual while he/she is in a stable phase, and also with the attending physician(s).
+Discuss these plans with the individual while he/she is in a stable phase, and also with the attending physician(s).
 By knowing the illness, you and the person with schizophrenia can be prepared to watch for signs of relapse, and seek immediate medical attention when they appear.
-Try to establish an agreement with the ill individual that, for example, will deter him/her from stopping medication, or that will encourage him/her to advise you or the doctor when the feeling of losing control returns.
-Assure the ill person that he/she will not be abandoned should a relapse occur, but also make it clear as to what behaviours will not be tolerated, e.g., extreme aggression or violence.
+Try to establish an agreement with the individual that, for example, will deter him/her from stopping medication, or that will encourage him/her to advise you or the doctor when the feeling of losing control returns.
+Allow the person to have as much input as possible into the plan.
+Assure the person that he/she will not be abandoned should a relapse occur, but also make it clear as to what behaviours will not be tolerated; e.g., extreme aggression or violence.

 While every effort must be made to persuade people with schizophrenia to take their medication voluntarily, most provincial mental health laws provide some form of assisted community treatment.
-Where a person has a severe illness, has a history of not taking prescribed treatment, and has frequent relapses, he/she may be required by law to take treatment in the community (as opposed to a hospital environment).
+When a person has a severe illness, has a history of not taking prescribed treatment, and has frequent relapses, he/she may be required by law to receive treatment in the community (as opposed to a hospital environment).
 If he/she refuses to comply with the treatment order, then he/she may be involuntarily admitted to a hospital.
 This can be a very helpful measure to those (relatively few) families who experience this problem.
-For more information on assisted community treatment orders, consult your provincial Schizophrenia Society, and a mental health or legal professional with expertise in this area.
-(See the section on Legal Issues, p.
-170.)
+For more information on assisted community treatment orders, consult your provincial schizophrenia society and a mental health or legal professional with expertise in this area.